s-ccs/pyedfread/Readme.md

 Setup
 =====

-Run  'python setup.py install' to compile and install.
+Run  `pip install git+https://github.com/mortonne/pyedfread` to compile and install.
 This will install the python library and a command line script to parse edfs.

 Usage
 =====